For Finding a

 showing their dogs, as this will give you an idea of the quality of Papillon they are

 raising.
-Not every dog in their kennel or household will be shown, but an active winning
+Not every dog in their kennel or household will be shown, and they may not be showing

 show schedule will let you know the over-all quality of the dogs they are breeding.
 Many